dicelab-rhul/pystarworlds/README.md

 ## Ambient

 The (current) state of the environment which evolves in time according to the rules of the environment (physics).
-The specific implementation of the ambient is left up to the developer for now.
+The implementation of the ambient is specific to the domain and is therefore left to the developer to define.

 ## Physics

 The physics is a collection of rules that govern the evolution of the environment.
-Events/actions are processes according to these rules.
+Events/actions are processed according to these rules.
+There is a notification mechanism that enables agent perception based on a publish and subscribe mechanism.
+The publish and subcribe mechanism is tied to the agents sensors.
+Events that originate from environmental processes or other agents are received by any agents that subcribe to them.

 ## Containers *